Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 True Competitor Principle

-Create a moment for life-change, and God can change any life in a moment.
+Create a moment for life change and God can change any life in a moment.1

 STEVE FITZHUGH

 In 1956, as a sophomore lacrosse player at the Naval Academy in Annapolis, Maryland, my dad made a game-changing play.
 The Midshipmen were up against the Syracuse University Orangemen.
-Jim Brown, who played for the Orangemen, was not only a standout lacrosse player, but one of the greatest football players ever to play the game.
-The Orangemen were whipping up on the Midshipmen, and my dad’s coach, William “Dinty” Moore, told him to go into the game and make sure Jim Brown was stopped.
+Jim Brown, who played for the Orangemen, was not only a standout lacrosse player but also one of the greatest football players ever to play the game.
+The Orangemen were whipping up on the Midshipmen, and my dad’s coach, William “Dinty” Moore, told him to go into the game and stop Jim Brown.

 A few plays later, my dad saw his opportunity.
-With Jim Brown running toward him with his head turned the other way to catch the ball, my dad knew this was his moment.
-Running full speed, he knocked Jim Brown into the scorer’s table.
-Bodies flew everywhere, and the scorer’s table was knocked over.
+With Jim Brown running toward him, Jim’s head turning the other way to catch the ball, my dad knew this was his moment.
+Running at full speed, he knocked Jim Brown into the scorer’s table.
+Bodies flew everywhere, and the scorer’s table flipped over.
 As a result of the hit, the Midshipmen were inspired, and they came back and won the game.
 My dad started every game after that game-changing play.

 Game-changing plays have a huge impact on sports history.
 Some would say those moments are why we watch and play sports.

 But spiritual game changers are even more important.
-The ultimate game changer is the moment we surrender our lives to a living God.
+The ultimate game changer is the moment we surrender our lives to the living God.
 This moment, when we place our faith and trust in Jesus Christ and ask Him to be the Lord of our lives, alters everything.
-He grips our lives in such a way that we take a 180-degree turn—not just a tweak or slight correction, but a complete turnaround.
+He grips our lives in such a way that we take a 180-degree turn— not just a tweak or slight correction but a complete turnaround.

-Jimmy and I have both experienced this ultimate game-changing play, though our stories are very different.
+We, Dan and Jimmy, have both experienced this ultimate game-changing play, though our stories are very different.

-My spiritual shift happened during the summer of 1975, when I was eight and my mom was leading a Good News Bible Club for the neighborhood kids.
-With a simple prayer, I asked Jesus to forgive me of my sins and told Him that I wanted to become His child.
+My (Dan’s) spiritual shift happened during the summer of 1975, when I was eight and my mom was leading a Good News Bible Club for the neighborhood kids.
+With a simple prayer, I asked Jesus to forgive my sins and told Him that I wanted to become His child.

-In John 1:12, Jesus said, “But to all who did receive Him, He gave them the right to be children of God, to those who believe in His name” (HCSB).
-The spiritual shift took place for each of us, and we both understood Ephesians 2:8–9: “For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God—not by works, so that no one can boast.”
-In Romans 10:9–10 (NLT, 2007), Paul calls the game-changing play that brings victory every time:
+Jesus said, “To all who did receive Him, He gave them the right to be children of God, to those who believe in His name” (John 1:12 HCSB).
+The spiritual shift took place for both Dan and I, and we both understood Ephesians 2:8–9:

-If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
-For it is by believing in your heart that you are made right with God, and it is by confessing with your mouth that you are saved.
+If you openly declare that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
+For it is by believing in your heart that you are made right with God, and it is by openly declaring your faith that you are saved.
+(Romans 10:9–10 NLT)

 Have you experienced that spiritual shift in your life?
-Is there a moment in time that you called on the name of Jesus?
+Is there a moment in time when you called on the name of Jesus?
 If not, today can be your day.
-In Fellowship of Christian Athletes, we encourage athletes and coaches to pray a prayer of surrender.
+We encourage athletes and coaches to pray a prayer of surrender.
 This prayer is just an expression of what the Lord is doing in your heart.
 If you would like to trust in Jesus now, here is a prayer we recommend:

 Have you prayed this ultimate game-changing prayer?
 If not, today’s the day!